jalovisko/jalovisko-dotfiles/README.md

 ```
 pacaur -S openrazer-meta polychromatic openrazer-daemon openrazer-driver-dkms
 ```

+## Installation
+Just put everything from this repository to your `$HOME` directory.
+The `install` script does this automatically.

 ## Finalizing
 Add the user to the `input` group (to allow gestures when using a laptop):